 Too many confuse martial arts and Krav Maga with ego; "I am the best, I am unbeatable".
 This is nonsense.
 True self defense must begin with humility, we must realize that certain things are not in our hands.
 Only then can we focus on what truly is in our hands.

 As I write these words I am turning fifty years old.
-I thank you all for the many wonderful birthday wishes, I am truly touched by the outpouring of love from all over the world.
 As I hit fifty I am not the same as I was so many years earlier.
 Not only does the body change but so does the mindset.
 The ego takes more of a back seat.
 Martial arts becomes less of an ego trip and more of a journey home, both physically and spiritually.
 My goal is for all of us to get home safely, and to find our own peace of mind.

 As with our ancestors in Persia, so too today, we have the ability to turn things around, to become different people, to turn misfortune into fortune, but this takes wisdom and humility.